nimh-sfim/lab-docs/hpc.md

 #### Managing your tmux session

-If you want ever want to reopen your tmux session, run:
+If you ever want to reopen your tmux session, run:
 ``` bash
 module load tmux
 tmux ls